 2.7.1.
-The GDPR and Data Protection Law imposes restrictions on the transfer of personal data outside the European Union, to third countries or international organisations.
+The GDPR and Data Protection Law imposes restrictions on the transfer of personal data outside the European Union, to third countries or international organizations.
 These restrictions are in place to ensure that the level of protection is not undermined.

 2.7.2.
-FFL may transfer personal data where the organisation receiving the personal data has provided adequate safeguards.
-Individuals' rights must be enforceable and effective legal remedies for individuals must be available following the transfer.
+FFL may transfer personal data where the organization receiving the personal data has provided adequate safeguards.
+Individuals’ rights must be enforceable and effective legal remedies for individuals must be available following the transfer.
 Adequate safeguards may be provided by:

 2.7.4.
-Ad-hoc requests for international transfer of data must be submitted to the DPO once for each function, and type of document.
+Ad-hoc requests for the international transfer of data must be submitted to the DPO once for each function, and type of document.